Things to Do at Puerto Princesa Subterranean River National Park

 About Puerto Princesa Subterranean River National Park

 The Puerto Princesa Subterranean River National Park, also known as the Underground River, is a UNESCO World Heritage Site and one of the New 7 Wonders of Nature.
-Located in the Saint Paul Mountain Range on the western coast of Palawan, this remarkable natural wonder features an 8.2-kilometer navigable underground river that winds through a spectacular limestone karst landscape.
+Located on the island of Palawan in the Philippines, this remarkable natural wonder features an 8.2-kilometer navigable underground river that winds through a spectacular limestone karst landscape beneath the St. Paul Mountain Range.
 The river flows directly into the South China Sea and is believed to be the longest navigable underground river in the world.
-The park encompasses 22,202 hectares of pristine old-growth forest and marine ecosystems, serving as a habitat for numerous endemic species.
-Visitors can explore approximately 4.3 kilometers of the underground river system aboard a paddle boat, marveling at the cathedral-like chambers adorned with impressive stalactites and stalagmites formations.
-The park's rich biodiversity includes over 800 plant species, 165 bird species, and various mammals, making it not only a geological marvel but also an important conservation area.
+The park encompasses 22,202 hectares of pristine old-growth forest and is home to diverse ecosystems ranging from mountain-to-sea landscapes.
+Visitors can explore approximately 4.3 kilometers of the underground river system by boat, marveling at dramatic stalactite and stalagmite formations, cathedral-like chambers, and unique rock formations.
+The park also protects important biodiversity, including several endemic species and serves as a critical habitat for endangered wildlife such as the Palawan peacock pheasant and Philippine cockatoo.

 What to See & Do

-Navigate through the mystical underground river system on a paddle boat, witnessing magnificent rock formations and cathedral-like chambers illuminated by your guide's flashlight
+Navigate through the magnificent limestone cave system by paddle boat, witnessing stunning rock formations, cathedral chambers, and geological wonders illuminated by your guide's spotlight

 Cathedral Chamber